krystlepalace/Akaii-Chat-Bot/README.md

 ### Systemd
 1. Make sure to complete steps 1-4 from basic startup
-2. Replace 'akaii-bot.service.example' with just 'akaii-bot.service' and will the WorkingDirectory and ExecStart variables
+2. Replace 'akaii-bot.service.example' with just 'akaii-bot.service' and fill the WorkingDirectory and ExecStart variables
 3. Copy 'akaii-bot.service' to '/etc/systemd/system/'
 4. sudo systemctl enable akaii-bot.service and sudo systemctl start akaii-bot.service
 5. Now service should work, you can check it by systemctl status akaii-bot.service